AbinitoCogito/Data-Analyst-Case-Vertigo-/README.md

-# A/B Test – Difficulty Flow Analysis
+# Difficulty Flow Analysis

-This repository contains a cohort-based simulation analysis of an A/B test on game difficulty flow.
+This repository contains a simulation analysis of an A/B test on game data of difficulty flow.

 ## Objective
 Evaluate which variant performs better in terms of: